-GiveInternet.org was founded in 2017 by our sister organization - Educare Georgia.
-Educare is an educational nonprofit organization on a mission to provide free access to world-class education to anyone in Georgia.
-The Georgian education system is at a developing stage, with underqualified teachers and low-quality educational material.
-With the aim of providing Georgian students with free world-class supplementary educational content in the local language, we partnered with EdTech platforms like Khan Academy and Code.org.
-We almost fully localized Khan Academy STEM subjects and the Georgian platform is now used by 25% of the Georgian population every month.
+The GiveInternet.org team comes from Georgia, Europe.
+In 2015 We created Educare Georgia - an educational nonprofit organization on a mission to provide free access to world-class education to anyone in Georgia.
+With the aim of providing Georgian students with free world-class supplementary educational content in the local language, we partnered with EdTech platforms like Khan Academy (here's Sal Khan, its founder, on our organization: http://bit.ly/2S0Debx) and Code.org.
+We almost fully localized Khan Academy STEM subjects and the Georgian platform has been used by 50% of the Georgian population.
 But we realized that the students who needed the resources the most did not have Internet access.
 We decided to change that.
-We established GiveInternet.org in 2017 to make it easy and transparent for individuals to sponsor Internet access for those in need.
+We established Charte.ge in 2017 - a local analogue to GiveInternet.org.
+Our aim was to make it easy and transparent for individuals to sponsor Internet access for those in need.
 We piloted in settlements for Internally Displaced Persons in Georgia (the result of the Russian-Georgian War in 2008) and today we cover over a dozen locations, mostly IDP settlements, villages by the line of Russian occupation and rural areas.
+In 2018, we created the GiveInternet.org platform.
+In 2020 we incorporated a 501(c)(3) nonprofit in the State of New Jersey.
+We also started working on recreating the GiveInternet.org platform to appeal to US donors.
+In 2021, we plan to start attracting international donations, add other local partners on the platform and allow our donors to sponsor Internet access for disadvantaged high school students in need in multiple countries.
 Coming from a post-Soviet developing country, we have witnessed first-hand the transformational power of the Internet in improving the quality of life of individuals and communities, in reshaping belief systems, levels of education and productivity.
 Because we see the Internet as a social equalizer and a very cost-effective means of accessing global knowledge, we aim to expand Internet access to those in need.
-Currently our application for recognition of 501(c)3 status in the US is pending.